falkhofmann/nuke_kombinat/README.md

 The [wiki](https://github.com/falkhofmann/nuke_kombinat/wiki) shall be udpated also soon with each individual tool and gizmos.

 # Start up
-the entire start up process with menus, paths and knob defaults are placed under [start_up](./kombinat_start_up/) to keep the toplevel clean.
+The entire start up process with menus, paths and knob defaults are placed under [kombinat_start_up](./kombinat_start_up/) to keep the toplevel of this repository clean.

 # Tools
-With tools i am aiming for python driven code.
-These tools are located under [kombinat_tools](./kombinat_tools) As current example is one of the tools i have been using longer than a decade.
+With the tools package I am aiming for python driven code.
+These tools are located under [kombinat_tools](./kombinat_tools).
+As current example is one of the tools i have been using longer than a decade.

 # Gizmos
 Gizmos are located under [kombinat_gizmos](./kombinat_gizmos).
-Those are the usual custom nodes you might be familiar.
+Those are the usual custom nodes you might be familiar with.
 There are no subfolders to avoid a long pluginPath.
 Rather the menu is defined via a python configuration.

 # Knob Defaults
 Knob defaults are stored as a .json file.
 In the near future I'll extend the functionality to save them out of nuke without any manual typing.

 # Utilities
-A separate section is dedicated for [utility functions](./kombinat_utils).
-These are commonly used across different tools  to avoid code duplications
+A separate package is dedicated for [utility functions](./kombinat_utils).
+These are commonly used across different tools to avoid code duplications.
 One specific file are more dedicated for other developers.
 This one includes ATM context managers for:
-- measuring time for tools
+- Measuring the time for tools during development.
-- Save nd restore selections
+- Save and restore node selections during any other script.
-- pause and unpause the viewer
+- Pause and unpause the viewer when running other scripts to avoid slow downs.

-Further more there are utilities for the nodegraph as well as the viewer.
+Further more there are utility modules for the nodegraph as well as for the viewer.

 # Future
-My current plan is to merge [other public repositories](https://github.com/falkhofmann?tab=repositories) of mine into this repository and to have a unified place to provide those as well as already integreated into menus etc.
+My current plan is to cmobine [other public repositories](https://github.com/falkhofmann?tab=repositories) of mine into this repository and to have a unified place to provide those as well as already integreated into menus etc.

 # Feedback
-Since I am always looking for feedback, please feel free to write an issue here, on what can be imporved or contact me in any other way.
+Since I am always looking for feedback, please feel free to write an issue here, on what can be improved or contact me in any other way.